-The Tennessee Board of Regents (TBR) system consists of 40 institutions.
-TBR's 13 community Colleges, and 27 Colleges of applied technology offer classes in almost all of Tennessee's 95 counties.
+The Tennessee Board of Regents (TBR) system consists of 37 institutions.
+TBR's 13 Community Colleges, and 24 colleges of applied technology offer classes in almost all of Tennessee's 95 counties.
 The activities of the Tennessee Board of Regents System are coordinated with the Tennessee Higher Education System to achieve unity in the programs of higher education in Tennessee.

-Tennessee Board of Regents 1 Bridgestone Park Nashville, TN 37214 Tennessee Higher Education Commission 404 James Robertson Parkway, Suite 1900 Nashville.
-TN 37243
+Tennessee Board of Regents 1 Bridgestone Park Nashville, TN 37214 Tennessee Higher Education Commission 9th Floor, 312 Rosa L. Parks Avenue Nashville, TN 37243